 During periods of stress, we need to rely on the others.
 Unfortunately, in our field, we have tendency to hide our struggles, especially mental ones.
 We don’t speak about it.
 We don’t want to feel weak, unworthy, and not in control.
 We pretend to ourselves, and, therefore, to the others, that everything is fine, even when it’s not.

 This is a big mistake.

-Chronic stress can lead you to dark roads: more serious mental health issues like anxiety and burnout, depression or hate of your job and everything attached to it.
+Chronic stress can lead you to very dark roads: more serious mental health issues like anxiety, burnout, depression, or hate of your job and everything linked to it.

-Why is it good to externalize your problems by speaking about them, you might ask?
+Why is it good to externalize your problems by speaking about them?